tbnobody/OpenDTU/README.md

 He decided to fork OpenDTU and extend it with battery charger support and a Dynamic Power Limiter.

+In early October 2024, the project moved to the newly founded GitHub organisation `hoylabs` and is since maintained by multiple community members.

-## Acknowledgment
+## Acknowledgments

-A special Thank to Thomas Basler (tbnobody) the author of the original [OpenDTU](https://github.com/tbnobody/OpenDTU) project.
-You are doing a great job!
+* Special thanks to Thomas Basler (@tbnobody), the author of the [upstream project](https://github.com/tbnobody/OpenDTU), for hist continued effort!
+* Thanks to @helgeerbe for starting OpenDTU-OnBattery and his dedication to the project, as well as his trust in the current maintainers of the project, which act as part of the `hoylabs` GitHub organisation.

-@helgeerbe: Last but not least, I would like to thank all the contributors.
-With your ideas and enhancements, you have made OpenDTU-OnBattery much more than I originally had in mind.
+* We like to thank all contributors.
+With your ideas and enhancements, you have made OpenDTU-OnBattery much more than @helgeerbe originally had in mind.